spion/async-compare/README.md

 Example solutions for all patterns are located in the `examples` directory

+Non-js sorce files begin with src- (they're not checked for performance)

+Compiled files are prefixed with dst- (they're not checked for complexity)

+All other files are checked for both performance and complexity

 Currently the following examples exist:

 - genny     - [genny](http://github.com/spion/genny) generator callbacks pattern